 Our results have showed that a 12-month VPA treatment in children with epilepsy has a great impact on weight gain and glucose homeostasis and metabolism.
-Despite significant increase of weight gain and disturbed glucose homeostasis, none of the children became obese nor did they develop clinical signs of insulin resistance.
-Our investigation showed that significant number of children increased weight during the initial 12 months of VPA therapy and we strongly recommend that all children with recently diagnosed epilepsy should, at the initiation of VPA therapy, be closely monitored on a six-month basis.
-Close monitoring of weight, serum glucose, and insulin should be conducted before and after six- and 12-month VPA therapy.
-In case of a significant weigh gain and glucose
+Despite significant increase of weight gain and disturbed glucose homeostasis none of the children became obese nor did they develop clinical signs of insulin resistance.
+Our investigation showed that significant number of children increase weight during initial 12 months of VPA therapy and we strongly recommend that all children with recently diagnosed epilepsy should, at the initiation of VPA therapy, be closely monitored on a six-month basis.
+A close monitoring of weight, serum glucose and insulin should be conducted before and after 6 and 12-month VPA therapy.
+In case of a significant weigh gain and glucose metabolism disturbance, pediatric nutricionist and pediatric endocrinology consultation is suggested.
+Obese children starting VPA therapy should be closely monitored on a regular 6 months basis due to a fact that they are in great risk of developing father glycoregulation disturbance and progression or development of metabolic syndrome.